Rohit Motwani

 Rohit Heero Motwani (born 13 December 1990) is an Indian cricketer.
-He is a wicketkeeper-batsman who plays in the Indian domestic cricket for Maharashtra.
+He is a left-handed wicketkeeper-batsman who plays in the Indian domestic cricket for Maharashtra.

 He was included in the India A squad to play the warm-up one-day match against England on 6 January 2013.

 He was the leading run-scorer for Maharashtra in the 2017–18 Ranji Trophy, with 460 runs in five matches.